Quadrilateral Cowboy

 Quadrilateral Cowboy is a first-person puzzle-adventure video game by independent developer Blendo Games.
 The game was released on July 25, 2016, for Microsoft Windows, and on October 1, 2016, for macOS and Linux.

+In Quadrilateral Cowboy, the player assumes the role of a computer hacker in a cyberpunk-themed 1980s setting.
+The player is tasked with coordinating a series of heists, often including puzzles that must be overcome by writing computer programs.

+Quadrilateral Cowboy was developed over four years, using a modified version of the Id Tech 4 engine.
+The game received "generally favorable" reviews on Metacritic and has received a number of indie game accolades, including the Seumas McNally Grand Prize.

 Gameplay

 Players will be required to perform heists from buildings, overcoming their various security systems.

 In Quadrilateral Cowboy, the player takes the role of a computer hacker in the 1980s, armed with a "top-of-the-line hacking deck outfitted with a 56.6k modem and a staggering 256k RAM".
 According to Brendon Chung, the sole developer behind Blendo Games, Quadrilateral Cowboy takes place in the same universe as his previous games, Gravity Bone and Thirty Flights of Loving, and shares the same "blocky" aesthetics.

 The game is played from the first-person perspective.
 The player acts as the hacker overseeing one or more adept agents that have missions to infiltrate buildings and steal documents.
 Each agent has a different set of abilities; in addition to the player's hacker with their Deck, another character will have a saw to break through doors, while another will be able to climb and move quickly through levels.
 The player will experience what the agents would see through virtual reality goggles that relay what they see to the hacker character.
 When the agents encounter locked doors, cameras, and other security features, the player, as the hacker, will have to create a program – typing this as code on their physical keyboards – that manipulates the security features without setting off additional alarms to allow the agents to sneak by.
 An example shown in an early preview is using the code cam8.off(3) to disable "Camera 8" for 3 seconds; disabling the camera any longer would raise a security alert.
 As such, the player must create the program with appropriate timing to allow them to make it through the various obstacles without triggering additional alarms.
 Through the game, the player will gain access to other gadgets, like a rover to scout and collect objects; these too can be programmed by the player to aid in the heist.

 The heists are planned out in a virtual reality simulator within the game, the Heist Planner.
 This allows the player, as the hacker, to adjust the control and timing of the agents and intrusions within the system.
 This area will also provide a primitive in-game tutorial system for the player to learn the hacking mechanics, with instructions shown as sticky notes attached to various objects or on signs held up by characters.